Pacific Southwest, Region 9: Superfund

 During cleanup work in one of the contaminated areas, the archaeologist monitoring excavation observed large timbers later identified as part of the foundation of the 19th century mill building.
 The surrounding soil, as well as the timbers themselves, contained small pools of elemental mercury.
 This discovery resulted in a seven month suspension in the cleanup as arrangements were made to handle the pools of mercury and the “high mercury” soils.
 The cleanup work is described in detail in the "Remedial Action Report, Carson River Mercury Site" (September 2000).
 Additionally, the cleanup work also includes the development of a “Long Term Sampling and Response Plan” to address risks in undeveloped, un-characterized areas with elevated levels of mercury.

-The Long Term Sampling and Response Plan (“the Plan”) describes EPA and the Nevada Division of Environmental Protection (NDEP) efforts to address risks to public health and the environment from mercury-contaminated soils at the CRMS in Lyon County.
+The Long Term Sampling and Response Plan (“the Plan”) describes EPA and the NDEP efforts to address risks to public health and the environment from mercury-contaminated soils at the sources of CRMS in Lyon and Storey Counties.
 The Plan addresses risks that could result from long-term direct contact with soils having elevated levels of mercury.
 Long-term contact is most likely in new, uncharacterized, residential development settings.
 NDEP has worked on more than 70 development/project proposals, required analyses of soil samples for mercury at approximately 26 developments, and worked with the developer on mitigation at approximately two developments.
 Mitigation involved covering or capping contaminated soils.
-EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants.
+EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants, in a constructive relationship together protecting families from exposure to site contamination while facilitating economic development.

-Carson River OU2 - Mercury-contaminated sediments in the Carson River, Lahontan Reservoir, Carson Lake, and Stillwater National Wildlife Refuge are the cause of elevated levels of mercury in fish and wildlife in and near the contaminated areas.
+Carson River Operable Unit 2 (OU2) - Mercury-contaminated sediments in the Carson River, Lahontan Reservoir, Carson Lake, and Stillwater National Wildlife Refuge are the cause of elevated levels of mercury in fish and wildlife in and near the contaminated areas.
 The contamination presents a health risk to those who consume mercury-contaminated fish.

 EPA-sponsored investigation work began in approximately 1992 in order to provide information needed to support a decision whether to propose cleanup of the contaminated sediments.
 In 1992, EPA began an ecological assessment of mercury-related impacts in Lahontan Reservoir and upstream portions of the Carson River.
 The results of the initial ecological assessment are summarized in a report titled “Ecological Risk Assessment Carson River Mercury Site Upstream of Lahontan Dam” (May 1998).
 That study includes the results of analyses of surface water, sediment porewater, sediment, zooplankton, benthic invertebrates (midges), fish (Sacramento blackfish, carp, walleye), and bird blood and feathers (double-crested cormorants, bank swallows) collected from Lahontan Reservoir.
 The samples were collected in 1994 and 1995.
 One of the findings of the assessment was that fish-eating birds and possibly other wildlife at the site were exposed to levels of mercury contamination shown to cause harm to wildlife in other studies.

-The effort to correlate the reproductive success of egrets and herons with their exposure to mercury have been inconclusive, due to limited sample size and the greater importance of other factors on reproductive success.
+The effort to correlate the reproductive success of egrets and herons with their exposure to mercury was inconclusive, due to limited sample size and the greater importance of other factors on reproductive success.
 Measurements of biochemical markers associated with mercury exposure and histopathological examinations have, however, revealed potentially adverse effects on young birds associated with mercury exposure.
-The significance of the observed changes is currently being evaluated.
+The significance of the observed changes will be incorporated into EPA's ecological risk assessment.

-The ecological risk assessment at the Carson River site has been more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments.
+The ecological risk assessment at the Carson River site has been more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments over such an extensive distance (i.e., more than 80 miles).

-Since 1997, most of the investigation work has continued though agreements with the US Geological Survey, the US Fish and Wildlife Service, and university researchers.
-In addition to the ecological effects study carried out in cooperation with the USGS, studies have been completed to examine: i) the formation and degradation of methylmercury in contaminated sediments; ii) whether contaminated sediments in Lahontan Reservoir are a significant source of mercury to wildlife; iii) the transport of mercury in Stillwater National Wildlife Refuge; and iv) loadings of mercury into and from the Lahontan Reservoir.
+Since 1997, most of the investigation work was conducted though agreements with the US Geological Survey, the US Fish and Wildlife Service, and university researchers.
+In addition to the ecological effects study carried out in cooperation with the USGS, studies were completed to examine: i) the formation and degradation of methylmercury in contaminated sediments; ii) whether contaminated sediments in Lahontan Reservoir are a significant source of mercury to wildlife; iii) the transport of mercury in Stillwater National Wildlife Refuge; and iv) loadings of mercury into and from the Lahontan Reservoir.

 Cleanup Results to Date